-Regulations have long existed to govern how organizations collect and use information online, as well as what cybersecurity precautions organizations should take while conducting business online.
+Regulations have long existed to govern how organizations collect and use information online and what cybersecurity precautions organizations should take while conducting business online.
 As digital transformation of business processes has accelerated in the last few years, however, that means ever more organizations — large and small — must comply with all those regulations.

 Regulatory Compliance: A Definition